davexre/Annealer-PCB/README.md

  - Reset button

  ## Example Implementation
- My code for implementation is here: https://github.com/davexre/Annealer-Control
+ My code for implementation is here: https://github.com/davexre/Annealer-Control - note that I don't make use of all of the features on this board at this time!

  ## Configuration
  The board was originally designed with [SparkFun's](https://www.sparkfun.com/) [RedBoard Artemis](https://www.sparkfun.com/products/15444)